-Physiologically, HR is regulated and influenced on short-time intervals by the autonomic nervous system which is divided into two distinct components: the sympathetic and the parasympathetic nervous system [@pham2021].
-An increase in the activity of the sympathetic, known as the “quick response” system, results in HR being speeded up (“fight or flight”) [@taelman2009influence].
-Therefore, an increase in HR can be regarded as an indicator of increasing stress on the cardiovascular system as stress-induced excitation of the sympathetic nervous system leads to activation of the cardiovascular system [@kyriacou1978].
-In contrast, increased activity of the parasympathetic as the counterpart known as the “relaxed response” system, has the effect of slowing down the HR (“rest and digest”) [@battipaglia2015].
-At rest, the average HR of adults typically ranges from 60 to 80 BPM [@sammito2015guideline].
+Physiologically, HR is regulated and influenced on short-time intervals by the sympathetic and the parasympathetic nervous system [@pham2021].
+An increase in the activity of the sympathetic system results in HR being speeded up (“fight or flight”) [@taelman2009influence].
+In contrast, increased activity of the parasympathetic has the effect of slowing down the HR (“rest and digest”) [@battipaglia2015].Therefore, an increase in HR can be regarded as an indicator of increasing stress, and a decrease as an indicator of decreasing stress [@kyriacou1978].

-In addition to the autonomic nervous system and genetic factors, human HR is influenced by numerous external factors such as social, personal, psychological, environmental, and behavioral factors [@wang2022].
-Furthermore, it depends largely on the intensity of strain “in response to physical and mental workload” [@sammito2015guideline, p.
-1].
-Physical and mental strain are therefore factors that directly influence HR and lead to an increase [@custodis2014heart].

 ## Teacher Stress and Important Resources

-An increased HR as an indicator of stress is particularly essential in the teaching-learning context, as the teaching profession is one of the most stressful professions compared to other occupational groups, facing a variety of stressors during everyday work [@smith2000; @herman2020; @schult2014belastet].
+The teaching profession is one of the most stressful professions compared to other occupational groups, facing a variety of stressors during everyday work [@smith2000; @herman2020; @schult2014belastet].
 According to @kyriacou1978, teacher stress can be defined as